+I watched your video about five ideas to avoid complaining and really enjoyed it.
+Thank you!
 Let’s stop calling them ‘soft skills’ – It’s Your Turn.
 Are you good at your job?

 Different, easier question: Was Ty Cobb good at baseball?
 It’s generally understood that Ty Cobb was a jerk.
 How To Manage Your Team Like a (Good) Boss – NewCo Shift.
 Get Shift Done: Management Now that you’ve read Line Management 101 and have the basics down, how can you up your game?

-We Need Leaders AND Managers – George Couros – Medium.
-7 Leadership Superpowers You Might Not Know You Have.
+, is one that is shared too often.
+I tweeted this article yesterday that talked about this very thing: 7 Leadership Superpowers You Might Not Know You Have.
 Leading Millennial Educators – Medium.
 (This blog post is part of an ongoing series of the Millennial Educator) Let’s be honest.

+There is nothing new or really different about the millennial educator that other generations of educators wouldn’t want as well.
+There are a few shifts, a few tweaks on how to approach them and lead them, but in the end, leadership is still about motivating, inspiring and creating opportunities for growth.
+Millennial Educators Want a Leader, Not a Manager Forbes has a great article on this titled: Trying To Manage Millennials?
 E leading 27 final.
 Who is Responsible for Teacher Engagement? – Sanée Bell.
 “EdTech” is a Leadership Position.
 Spending a lot of time at technology conferences, one thing is evident; there are a ton of sessions on “stuff”.

 As I write this post, people are scurrying around to find ways to connect “Pokemon Go” to the classroom.
 Sessions like “100 tech tools in 60 minutes”, often dominate these conferences.
 So many choices, yet so little time to implement.
 We quickly move from one thing to the next, waiting for the next big thing.
 Yet many of the participants in these same conferences have positions that are purposely meant to extend past the classroom.
 Embracing Meaningful Change at All Levels – The Principal of Change.
 One of the conversations that you will here from school districts is the idea that they want people to embrace change.